airtonix/compile-middleware/README.md

 ```

 Either a function or Regular Expression is accepted as filename parameter.
-When using RegEx, a special capture group named as `name` should be defined.
+When using RegEx, the first capture group will be used as the name of source
+file.
+A suffix to filename can be defined by `src_ext`.

 Related Works
 -------------